BIOL30000 Level 3 Tutorials

 Small Group Tutorial Activities and Plenary Sessions

 Level 3 small-group tutorials will be tailored to your degree programme.
-In most cases your Tutor will work through past papers to prepare the group for final year programme-specific exams.
+In most cases your Tutor will work through past papers and example questions to prepare the group for final year programme-specific exams.
 Programme-specific exam papers draw upon knowledge gained in the entirety of your degree programme, and participation in final year tutorials is the best method of preparation for these papers.

 Some final year degree programme specific papers from previous years are available here.
 Enter either your degree programme title or the word ‘Essay’ in the search box.
 Past Problem papers are not normally released to this site, but your Tutor will provide examples.